isomerpages/moe-lakesidepri/index.md

             World 2025 organised by Rulang Primary School.
           link_text: Check more here
           link_url: /robotics/
-        - title: "P4 ALP: Little Explorers Camp 2025"
-          date: 27 May 2025
-          announcement: As part of the P4 Applied Learning Programme, students explored the theme of food security through a series of meaningful experiences.
-          link_text: Check more here
-          link_url: /p4-alp/
         - title: Lakeside Primary School Virtual Open House Launch
           date: 13 May 2025
           announcement: We’re excited to launch our Virtual Open House for Lakeside